 Jazz and Tap Dance Classes are held in the Junior and Senior School, whereas Hip Hop classes are held in the Senior School under direction of our expert and professional staff.

-Refer to the Grades and City Timetables for details of Jazz, Tap and Hip Hop Dance Classes for details of each Jazz, Tap and Hip-Hop Dance Class.
+Refer to the Grades and City Timetables for details of each Jazz, Tap and Hip-Hop Dance Class.

 Tap, Jazz and Hip-hop Students also have the opportunity to perform at the annual SACE Dance and EOY Junior and Senior performances

 Many of our students complement their formal classical ballet and contemporary dance training with Hip Hop Jazz and Tap classes to provide versatility to their dance repertoire.

 Jazz dance is a fun, fast-moving style of dance that incorporates body isolations, works with current music and encourages individual expression.
 Classes comprise jazz dance technique including many of the styles of jazz with an emphasis on correct technical execution, rhythm, musicality and self-expression.